"Crysis 3's" weak story hamstrings strong game-play

 Another major issue is that the grand scale of the crisis isn't adequately reflected in Prophet's interactions with the world around him.
 Humanity in jeopardy?
 Our hero has contact with only two kinds of people: the faceless minions of Cell, who are trying to kill him, and a truly meager assortment of allies, who are focused largely on interpersonal dramas and not the world-ending threat.

 The result is a tale that struggles mightily to connect emotionally with players ... and fails miserably.

 And that flaw hurts other aspects of the game.

 Ordinarily, I'd consider the fantastically rendered scenery to be lush and vibrant.
-As I gaze across a depiction of a ruined rail yard, where untamed grass has begun to sprout up among the trestles, I am overwhelmed the sense that the designers agonized over the proper placement of every blade of greenery.
+As I gaze across a depiction of a ruined rail yard, where untamed grass sprouts up among the trestles, I instinctively know the designers agonized over the proper placement of each and every blade of greenery.

 I know I should feel something more, but I can't.
 The poor storytelling creates a sense of emptiness, of ennui, that is very hard to counteract.

 The emotional disconnect, coupled with the vast powers of Prophet's suit, evokes a false feeling that the player is invincible.
 I know it's false because I died plenty, mostly because I felt so invulnerable that I'd charge fearlessly into impossible situations.